-The Soil Moisture and Ocean Salinity (SMOS) mission provides global maps of soil moisture and ocean salinity.
-Soil moisture data are urgently required for hydrological studies and data on ocean salinity are vital for improving our undertanding of ocean circulation patterns which will contribute to furthering our knowledge of the earth's water cycle, and will improve climate, weather and extreme-event forecasting.
+The Soil Moisture and Ocean Salinity (SMOS) mission provide global maps of soil moisture and ocean salinity.
+Soil moisture data are urgently required for hydrological studies and data on ocean salinity are vital for improving our understanding of ocean circulation patterns which will contribute to furthering our knowledge of the earth's water cycle, and will improve climate, weather, and extreme-event forecasting.

 Soil Moisture and Ocean Salinity Satellite (SMOS)